Home | Biology | Diffusion Explained – Types, Examples and Factors

 written by Sidra Batool

-Diffusion in Biology refers to the movement of molecules from an area of high concentration to an area of low concentration, which is caused by their random motion.
+Diffusion is the movement of molecules from an area of high concentration to an area of low concentration, which is caused by their random motion.

 image showing what is diffusion